blakedallen/geo-viz-group/README.md

 - Mid-term presentations (week 10) <a href="https://docs.google.com/document/d/1JH12s66qWvlcT95csSOUfMATAi4sLh1AMm0PvGoBQ14/edit"> Midterm Project Presentation </a>
 - Final Project (week 14) <a href="https://docs.google.com/document/d/1mfZql-dMiPlm2TcQo7FjINxhgPs5oemLax_jwVVuEdM/edit">Final Project requirements</a>

-## Notes

-Data points of Interest:
+## Data points of Interest:
 - Sea level rise,
 - CO2 emissions
 - population density
 - animal habitats:

-Localize to specific locations rather than the whole globe
+## Localize to specific locations rather than the whole globe
 - Hawaii, datasets, treasure trove of data,

-Convert emissions into a fun idea with different units:
+## Convert emissions into a fun idea with different units:
 - number of car miles
 - number of plane flights
 - number of big macs

-ml - predict sea level rise
+## ml - predict sea level rise
 if we have time to bring in a model as well.